robertmuth/Cwerg/README.md

 (pycparser)[https://github.com/eliben/pycparser] lexer/parser for C99.

 The project still has a along way to go.
 If you are looking for something more mature, you might save yourself some time by looking at the survey of other C-compilers which  can be found below.

+## Project Status

+* the supported part of the C language is whatever is in `Tests/*c` (this implies that the development is test driven)
+* the canonicalizer is already useful.
+It transforms C programs into equivalents programs that use a smaller subset of the C language.
+For example, canonicalized programs do not use pre/post in-/decrement and do not have for or while loops.
+* no backend yet

 ## Highlevel Overview